 • restoring ecosystems and species;

-• sparking systemic change that goes above and beyond our supply chains.
+• triggering systemic change that goes above and beyond our supply chains.

-To achieve these goals, we have structured our biodiversity strategy into four stages:
+To achieve these goals, the strategy is divided into four stages:

 Stage 1: Avoid

-Make decisions that do not have or prevent negative impact on areas with high conservation value
+Make decisions that do not have or prevent a negative impact on areas of high conservation value

-Through its strategy, Kering is driving forward a real paradigm shift.
+With its strategy, Kering is creating a real paradigm shift.

-Second, by working closely with stakeholders whose efforts are grounded in scientifically based best practices, Kering focuses on initiatives that directly impact its core business.
+Secondly, by working closely with stakeholders whose efforts are based on scientific best practice, Kering focuses on initiatives that will impact its core business.
 A critical issue for the Group is reducing greenhouse gas emissions.
 Kering is targeting to reduce absolute scope 1 and 2 GHG emissions by 90% and scope 3 GHG emissions by 70% per unit of value added by 2030 from a 2015 base year.

 Lastly, Kering aims to inspire in-depth transformation and systemic change in its industry by developing innovative ideas that can be used by other stakeholders.
 To make a positive impact on biodiversity, for example, Kering will restore and regenerate a million hectares of its supply chain and protect one million hectares of critical, irreplaceable habitat by 2025.